-- 1. All English teachers will design and deliver differentiated, targeted and guided reading within explicit Literacy blocks informed by formative assessment. - 2.
+- 1. All English teachers will design and deliver differentiated, targeted Literacy blocks informed by formative assessments (Running Records and PAT Reading). - 2.
 All subject teachers explicitly unpack academic vocabulary. - 3.
-All subject teachers teach the text type and comprehension relevant to their curriculum area. - 4.
-All Year 8 and 9 students below SEA will participate in Literacy Levelled Interventions as required. - 5.
-All teachers design and deliver quality teaching and learning programs that promote the development of powerful learners that encompass critical and creative thinking, intellectual stretch, student voice and rigour through intentional lesson planning and supply explicit individual feedback and feed forward.
+All subject teachers teach the text types and comprehension relevant to their curriculum area. - 4.
+All Year 7, 8 and 9 students below SEA in NAPLAN Reading will participate in Levelled Literacy Intervention as required. - 5.
+All teachers design and deliver quality teaching and learning programs that promote the development of powerful learners, encompass critical and creative thinking, intellectual stretch, student voice and rigour through intentional lesson planning and provide explicit individual feedback and feed forward. - 6.
+All Maths teachers will design and deliver differentiated, targeted and intentional literacy blocks informed by PAT-MATHS data and formative assessment. - 7.
+All teachers know how to teach the basic operations and to recognise the developmental milestones of students in relation to numeracy.